samridhamla06/sports-live/README.md

 #INTRODUCTION

-The sports-live NPM package allows you to extract highly accurate live updates about various popular sports for public use.
-The current version is bundled with two APIs as mentioned below:
+With sports-live NPM package, you can extract highly accurate live updates about various popular sports absolutely FREE.
+The current API version is bundled with two key functions as mentioned below:

 i) getAllMatches(sport):